1,000+ Opportunities

 Humanities to Go is made possible in part by generous support from New Hampshire Humanities programs are made possible in part by a grant from the National Endowment for the Humanities (NEH).
 Any views, findings, conclusions or recommendations expressed in this these programs do not necessarily represent those of the NEH or New Hampshire Humanities.

-Based on current listing details, eligibility includes: Non-profits and tax-exempt organizations in New Hampshire including cultural and civic organizations, museums, colleges, libraries, historical societies, and theaters; all applicants must have a DUNS number and SAM.gov registration.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Non-profits and tax-exempt organizations in New Hampshire including cultural and civic organizations, museums, colleges, libraries, historical societies, and theaters; all applicants must have a DUNS number and SAM.gov registration.
+Confirm the full requirements in the official notice before applying.